woojink/ortholist/README.md

     * The ones that could not be found at this point are then searched through the [BioMart tool for Ensembl 74](http://dec2013.archive.ensembl.org/biomart/martview/) (2013-12), which is the closest release to InParanoid 8.0 (also 2013-12).
 Both SwissPort and TrEMBL entries are looked at.
     * At this point, the remaining 135 IDs are scraped through the history pages as with the worm genes previously, yield 9 more entries.
 4. Lastly, the WormBase ID changes are dealt with using `get_ce_wb_updated()` (see [above](#wormbase))

+#### Statistics
+* Before
+    - Orthologs: 12,826
+    - Unique worm genes: 5,545
+    - Unique human genes: 8,395
+* Uniprot - Wormbase mapping (all found)
+    - Found through the ID mapping tool: 5,482 of 5,545
+    - Found through scraping history pages: 63 of 5545
+* Uniprot - Ensembl mapping
+    - Found through the ID mapping tool: 8,220 of 8,395
+    - Found through the BioMart tool (SwissProt): 27 of 8,395
+    - Found through the BioMart tool (TrEMBL): 13 of 8,395
+    - Found through scraping history pages: 12 of 8,395
+    - Remaining: 123 of 8,395

 ### OrthoInspector
 For OrthoInspector, "Quest for Orthologs (QfO) 04_2013" (2013-04) is used.